-The ninth column identified the magnitude of the effect on a scale of low, medium and high and included consideration of the impact scale, certainty, duration and permanence in compliance with criteria for determining the likely significance of effects specified in the SEA Directive Article 3(5) and Annex II, and the SEA Regulations Part 2, Regulation 9(2a) and Schedule 1.
-The value and sensitivity of the receptor(s) were identified in the tenth column on a scale of low, medium and high.
+The ninth column identified the magnitude of the effect on a scale of low, medium and high and will include consideration of the impact scale, certainty, duration and permanence in compliance with criteria for determining the likely significance of effects specified in the SEA Regulations Part 2, Regulation 9(2a) and Schedule 1.
+The value and sensitivity of the receptor(s) will be identified in the tenth column on a scale of low, medium and high.